gatsbyjs/gatsby-pt-BR/docs/tutorial/part-four/index.md

 // highlight-end
 ```

-It worked! 🎉
+Funcionou! 🎉

 ![Page title pulling from siteMetadata](site-metadata-title.png)

-The basic GraphQL query that retrieves the `title` in your `about.js` changes above is:
+A consulta básica em GraphQL que retorna as mudanças no `title` em seu `about.js` logo acima é:

 ```graphql:title=src/pages/about.js
 {